 Students may select an Area of Focus (AoF) in which to take their elective courses.

-The MSW Program currently offers three AoF, clinical, substance use disorders, and faith base.
+The MSW Program currently offers four AoF, including clinical, substance use disorders, faith based, and forensic.
 Students are not required to select and declare an AoF.
 Students are permitted to take any of the courses within the AoF without committing to the AoF.
 Students may select any electives offered by the program to fulfill the three elective course requirements.